jeffreywpli/stronger-than-you-think/end_model_training/others/README.md

 # Limit of Weak Supervision
+## Please use the README.md in the maindirectory.

 This project is based on the wrench library.
 Please visit [link](https://github.com/JieyuZ2/wrench) for more detailed instructions.